augustinas/from-zero-to-hero-with-RSpec/more_info.md

 #There's Method in the Matchers#

 In RSpec there are many ways to compare the result of an example with what you expect.
-The most basic way you may have seen in Ruby to check if things match is '==', but this doesn't work in RSpec, so 'eq()' is used in its place.
+The most basic way you may have seen in Ruby to check if things match is `==`, but this doesn't work in RSpec, so `eq()` is used in its place.
 These methods are called "Matchers" and this section describes some of the most useful ones.

 ##Comparison Matchers##

-'be >', 'be <', 'be >=', 'be <=' are fairly self explanatory and implement the comparison operators like in normal Ruby code.
+`be >`, `be <`, `be >=`, `be <=` are fairly self explanatory and implement the comparison operators like in normal Ruby code.
-'be_within(margin_of_error).of(expected)' is useful for comparing numerical results within a certain margin of error of the expected result.
+`be_within(margin_of_error).of(expected)` is useful for comparing numerical results within a certain margin of error of the expected result.
-'be_between(minimum, maximum).inclusive' checks if the result is in the given range inclusive of minimum and maximum.
-For an exclusive range replace '.inclusive' with '.exclusive'.
+`be_between(minimum, maximum).inclusive` checks if the result is in the given range inclusive of minimum and maximum.
+For an exclusive range replace `.inclusive` with `.exclusive`.
-'match(/regExp/)' is used in RSpec instead of the '=~' operator for comparing results with regular expressions.
+`match(/regExp/)` is used in RSpec instead of the `=~` operator for comparing results with regular expressions.

 ##Custom Matchers##

 ###Predicates###

-Predicates are methods in Ruby which, by convention, end with a question mark; '?'.
-This is to signify that the return value will be either 'true' or 'false'.
+Predicates are methods in Ruby which, by convention, end with a question mark; `?`.
+This is to signify that the return value will be either `true` or `false`.
 RSpec has a really useful shortcut for testing any of these methods even if you wrote the method yourself.
 It does this by creating matchers for you.

-The simplest illustration of this is using the pre-existing method 'empty?'.
-This checks if Strings or Arrays are empty and returns 'true' if they are or 'false' if they are not.
-In RSpec you can test this method with 'be_empty' which would be used like this: 'expect(empty_string).to be_empty'.
+The simplest illustration of this is using the pre-existing method `empty?`.
+This checks if Strings or Arrays are empty and returns `true` if they are or `false` if they are not.
+In RSpec you can test this method with `be_empty` which would be used like this: `expect(empty_string).to be_empty`.

 RSpec makes equivalent matchers  for your own methods by following the same simple pattern of adding 'be_' to the beginning and removing the question mark from the end.
 These are some methods and how they could be used as matchers:
-Method: 'paid?'
-Matcher: 'be_piad'
+Method: `paid?` Matcher: `be_piad`
-Method: 'full?'
-Matcher: 'be_full'
+Method: `full?` Matcher: `be_full`
-Method: 'electrically_charged?'
-Matcher: 'be_elictrically_charged'
+Method: `electrically_charged?` Matcher: `be_elictrically_charged`

-Similarly 'has_key?(:key)' can be used in matcher form as 'have_key(:key)', which applies to all predicates starting with 'has_' and taking an argument.
+Similarly `has_key?(:key)` can be used in matcher form as `have_key(:key)`, which applies to all predicates starting with `has_` and taking an argument.

 ###Other###